bethink-code/EW-Financial-Planner/replit.md

 Changelog:
 - July 01, 2025.
 Initial setup
 - July 02, 2025.
 Updated all input field content to right-align text across all view modes for consistent data presentation
+- July 03, 2025.
+Optimized form field layouts in Hybrid view with improved grid configurations (3-column, 4-column, and 6-column grids) for better space usage and made section headings bold in table view